DivyanshMittal-exe/COL226/README.md

 For the negation problem, an expn like ~5 could have been read as negation of expression, or as an expression, as a numral can be made to negation 5.
 For this conflict I have chenged the rule from
     Numeral=[ + | ~ ]Digit,{Digit} to Numeral=Digit,{Digit}
-The rule negation of expression takes care of this problem and for expressions like +5, we need to add a few extra rules like
+The rule negation of expression takes care of this problem and for expressions like +5, we add a rule exp -> PLUS NUMBER as something like 5 + +5 is a valid operation
-    exp -> exp PLUS PLUS exp
-as something like 5 + +5 is a valid operation

 To make sure precedence is followed, that the grammar given specifies, we use the Yacc's feature of specifying precedence.